Mehran-cyber/Mehran-cyber/README.md

 - 👋 Hi, I’m @Mehran-cyber
 - 👀 I’m interested in programing
-- 🌱 I’m currently learning javasccript
+- 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on programing skills
 - 📫 How to reach me